krgamestudios/MERN-template/README.md

 # MERN-template

 A website template using the MERN stack.
+It is geared towards Persistent Browser Based Games (think neopets), but is flexible enough for a number of different uses.

 The primary technology involved is:

 * React
 * Nodejs